Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/samples/Sample15_MockingClientTypes.md

 ServiceBusClient client = mockClient.Object;

-// The rest of this snippet illustrates how to receie messages using the mocked service bus client above,
+// The rest of this snippet illustrates how to receive messages using the mocked ServiceBusClient above,
 // this would be where application methods receiving messages would be called.

 var mockQueueName = "MockQueueName";
 ServiceBusReceiver receiver = client.CreateReceiver(mockQueueName);

 var cancellationTokenSource = new CancellationTokenSource();
-cancellationTokenSource.CancelAfter(TimeSpan.FromSeconds(1));
+cancellationTokenSource.CancelAfter(TimeSpan.FromSeconds(2));

 await foreach (ServiceBusReceivedMessage message in receiver.ReceiveMessagesAsync(cancellationTokenSource.Token)) {
     // application control
 }

+// This is where applications can verify that the ServiceBusReceivedMessages output by the ServiceBusReceiver were
+// handled as expected.
 ```